Eric T. Chaffin is the Managing Partner of Chaffin Luhana.

-In addition to managing Chaffin Luhana, Mr. Chaffin also maintains a thriving complex personal injury and whistleblower practice.
-His practice focuses primarily on representing injury victims in the trial of complex product liability and negligence cases against negligent third parties, product manufacturers, retailers, and employers.
-In the area of traditional products liability litigation, Mr. Chaffin has handled a wide array of cases against various types of manufacturers, with dozens of multi-million dollar recoveries.
-His work for injury victims has been recognized by Super Lawyers each consecutive year since 2010 and by his membership in the Multi-Million Dollar Advocates Forum.
+In addition to managing Chaffin Luhana, Mr. Chaffin also maintains a thriving complex product liability and personal injury practice.
+His practice focuses primarily on representing survivors in the trial of complex product liability and negligence cases against third parties including product manufacturers, retailers, and employers.
+In the area of traditional product liability litigation, Mr. Chaffin has handled a wide array of cases against various types of manufacturers, with dozens of multi-million-dollar recoveries.
+His work for survivors has been recognized by Super Lawyers each consecutive year since 2010 and by his membership in the Multi-Million Dollar Advocates Forum.

 Further, while Mr. Chaffin’s practice now focuses exclusively on representing personal injury victims and whistleblowers, Mr. Chaffin has prosecuted a wide variety of plaintiff cases in various courts and forums around the country.
 His past experience includes the successful prosecution of securities fraud class actions, derivate actions, consumer fraud class actions, securities arbitrations (pre-FINR), FINRA actions, antitrust class actions, environmental contamination cases, Lanham Act cases, and employment discrimination/workplace harassment cases.
 Mr. Chaffin’s efforts for victims over his career have yielded over a billion dollars in recoveries.